A simple analytical model of magnetic jets: The jet structure

-Alternatively, we could have used the fact that the average poloidal and toroidal magnetic field components are expected to be close to equipartition (in the BH frame) at the Alfv\'{e}n surface, located at some distance $z_{\rm A}$ from the centre, meaning $B_{\rm p}(z_{\rm A})=B_\phi(z_{\rm A})$.
-Then, we assume that at the Alfv\'{e}n surface the jet is strongly magnetised, $\sigma(z_{\rm A})\gg 1$.
+Alternatively, we could have used the fact that the average poloidal and toroidal magnetic field components are expected to be close to equipartition (in the local observer frame) at the Alfv\'{e}n surface, located at some distance $z_{\rm A}$ from the centre, meaning $B_{\rm p}(z_{\rm A})=B_\phi(z_{\rm A})$.
+Then, we could assume that at the Alfv\'{e}n surface the jet is strongly magnetised, $\sigma(z_{\rm A})\gg 1$.
 Under this condition, the Alfv\'{e}n surface approaches the light cylinder \citep{Appl93,Lyubarsky10}.
-This approach yields the scaling similar to, but more complex than, that of equation (\ref{Bp}), and somewhat lower values of $B'_{\rm p}$.
+This approach yields the scaling similar to, but more complex than, that of equation (\ref{Bp}), and it yields somewhat lower values of $B'_{\rm p}$.